Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 25. Oulu

-In central Finland, along the Bay of Bothnia where the Oulujoki River meets is the waterfront city of Oulu.
-The natural environment includes typical Finnish nature of everything from swamps to forests.
+In central Finland, along the Bay of Bothnia, where the Oulujoki River meets, is the waterfront city of Oulu.
+The natural environment includes the typical Finnish nature of everything from swamps to forests.

-The city’s cultural history can be exhibited at the Ostrobothnia Museum and local and regional artwork can be seen at the Oulu Museum of Art.
+The city’s cultural history can be seen at the Ostrobothnia Museum, and local and regional artwork can be admired at the Oulu Museum of Art.

 26. Kuusamo

 One of the best holiday destinations in Finland for skiing is Kuusamo.
-The region is particularly known for Ruka Ski Resort, which is one of the largest in the nation with an international standing.
+The region is particularly known for Ruka Ski Resort, which is one of the largest in the nation and has international standing.

-In fact, the resort hosts a multitude of Nordic skiing competitions, ski-jumping, and cross-country skiing competitions.
+The resort hosts a multitude of Nordic skiing competitions, ski-jumping competitions, and cross-country skiing competitions.

 The marvelous unspoiled landscapes are attractions in their own right.
-Water from the Gulf of Bothnia, the Barents Sea, and the Baltic flow in five different directions throughout the region.
+Water from the Gulf of Bothnia, the Barents Sea, and the Baltic flows in five different directions throughout the region.

-You’ll find rare flora, fauna, and animal species in the wilderness, such as wolverines, and near the Russian border, you’ll find the 270 kilometers of Kuusamo’s Oulanka National Park.
+You’ll find rare flora, fauna, and animal species in the wilderness, such as wolverines, and near the Russian border, you’ll find the 270 kilometers (168 miles) of Kuusamo’s Oulanka National Park.

 Explore the open-air Museum of Kuusamo, the Kuusamo Church, and Kuusamo Hall to see the historic architecture and culture of the local population.